-Dr Grimes was “terminated” as secretary of the Department of Agriculture on Friday after his current minister Barnaby Joyce said the pair agreed that “a relationship of strong mutual confidence between the secretary and myself was not a realistic prospect.”
+Dr Grimes was “terminated” as secretary of the Department of Agriculture on Friday after his current minister Barnaby Joyce said the pair agreed that “a relationship of strong mutual confidence …. was not a realistic prospect.”

 Tony Burke, former Sustainability, Environment, Water, Population and Communities Minister, says his then-departmental secretary represented the highest public service ideals:

 “In every dealing I had with Paul he was the epitome of the frank and fearless public servant.
 Paul’s advice was without exception thoughtful, incisive and unashamedly independent.
 His departure is a significant loss to the Australian Public Service.”

 Former Labor minister Gary Gray on Friday described Grimes’ career as “a testament to his absolute commitment to the best traditions of an impartial and high quality public service to good public policy-making and public administration with integrity … The outstanding capability and quality of our public service relies on dedicated people like Dr Grimes.”

 Joyce has not revealed the specific basis for breakdown of relationship, or how Grimes’ recent appearance before Senate Estimates over freedom of information requests had offended.
 Last week Joyce said he had a very good working relationship with Grimes and the pair had never had an angry word.
 Grimes had met with Joyce to advise following the extensive editing of Hansard by the minister’s staff, provoking interest from the Opposition in the lead up to Senate Estimates.

 Shadow Agriculture spokesperson Joel Fitzgibbon called on the minister to give a full explanation for the dismissal.